Omer1Yuval1/Neuronalyzer/README.md

 To get started, download the latest Neuronalyzer version from the GitHub repository.
 Then open the file index.m in MATLAB and run it.

-Required toolboxes: Computer Vision Toolbox.
+Required toolboxes: Computer Vision, Navigation, Robotics System, Image Processing, Curve Fitting, Signal Processing, Statistics and Machine Learning, Phased Array System.

 <br/>